 Online Banking Login

-In Illinois, we have two locations in Casey, one in Westfield, West Union, Toledo, Flat Rock, Lawrenceville, Biggsville, Martinsville.
-In 2013 we are approaching $265 million in assets.
-The Casey State Bank currently has 72 full and part time employees in 10 locations.
+In Illinois, we have two locations in Casey, one in Westfield, West Union, Toledo, Flat Rock, Lawrenceville, Biggsville, Martinsville, and Robinson.